Guardsquare/proguard-core/docs/md/reading.md

 You can read classes from class files and various types of (nested) jar files or jmod files, with some convenient utility classes and visitors.
-For example, you can read the classes from a jar file and print them out in a streaming fashion, without collecting their representations:
+For example, you can read all classes from all jar files in a given directory and print them out in a streaming fashion, while they are read, without collecting their
+representations:

-    DirectoryPump directoryPump =
+    DataEntrySource source =
+        new DirectorySource(
-        new DirectoryPump(
+        new File(inputDirectoryName));

+    source.pumpDataEntries(
-        new File(inputJarFileName));
+        new FilteredDataEntryReader(new DataEntryNameFilter(new ExtensionMatcher(".jar"))

-    directoryPump.pumpDataEntries(
         new JarReader(
         new ClassFilter(
         new ClassReader(false, false, false, false, null,
         new ClassPrinter()))));

-Note the constructor-based dependency injection of visitor classes.
+Note the constructor-based dependency injection, to create a chain of visitor classes.
 We typically use a slightly unconventional indentation to make this construct easy to read.

 Complete example: PrintClasses.java